igomezv/crann/README.md

 ```

 ## Usage
 Details about the training of the models can be found in the **arxiv_notebooks/** directory.
-E

 ## Citing This Work